theoden8/plot/README.md

 ### Purpose

-Visualization (tiny tool useful for mathematics / statistics).
+Tiny plotting utilities that are handy for visualising numbers and exploring mathematical functions.

 ### Description

 #### illustrator

-Takes a sequence of points from **stdin** and plots on a graph.
+Plots a sequence of points from **stdin**.

 #### graph

-Generates a sequence of points from a hardcoded function and plots on a graph.
+Plots a hardcoded function.

 ### Bugs / Errors